 WHAT IS AN ONLINE MARKETING DEGREE?

-An Online Marketing Degree can ready you with creative, analytic and technical skills These are crucial when it comes to generating business through winning campaigns.
-In some programs, you’ll build core business knowledge and dive into marketing as a focus point.
-You may study things such as marketing research, sales, and branding along with management.
-Other programs are immersive.
-These allow you to pick a focus such as digital marketing or sports marketing.
-Because of social media and our reliance on smartphones and the internet, now is a perfect time to enter the field.
-Today’s marketing professionals need to be tech-savvy to help businesses stay competitive.
+An Online Marketing Degree can help you gain creative, analytic and technical skills.
+You will use these crucial skills to generate business.
+How will you apply these skills?
+Well, you will learn how you can create content in order to win campaigns.
+In some programs, you will build core business knowledge.
+And, you will dive into marketing as a focus point.
+You may study topics such as marketing research, sales, and branding.
+Or, you could study management.
+Other programs, you will find, are more immersive.
+These will allow you to pick a focus, such as digital marketing or sports marketing.
+You can guess that because of social media and reliance on smartphones and the internet, now is a perfect time to enter the field.
+As a marketing professional today, you need to be tech savvy to help businesses stay competitive.

-Basic knowledge and skills for developing, promoting, distributing, and selling
+In this B.A. program, you will cover basic knowledge and skills for developing, promoting, distributing, and selling.

 - Intro to Marketing

 M.B.A. in Marketing